asaarashi/yii2-grid-view-state/README.md

     "codeimpact/yii2-resque": "dev-master"
     ```

-    to the require section of your `composer.json` file.
+    to the require section of your `composer.json` file and then run `composer update`.

 ## Usage
 ### Step 1